ChengHan16/Cs4high_4080E036/伺服網頁程式設計《109-2》/flaskTest06.md

 ##
-> conda create --name flaskTest06 python=3.8
+> conda create --name flaskTest06 python=3.8 <br>
-> To activate this environment, use
+ To activate this environment, use
 >       conda activate flaskTest06
-> To deactivate an active environment, use
+ To deactivate an active environment, use
 >       conda deactivate